MicrosoftDocs/dynamics-365-fraud-protection/content/customer-support.md

 ## Unblock customers

-Once a customer's transaction has been reviewed and a course of action has been determined, use **Actions** to resolve their support issue appropriately.
+Once a transaction has been reviewed and a course of action has been determined, use **Actions** to resolve the support issue appropriately.

-From here, a customer can be placed on the **Safe list** or **Block list**.
+From here, a customer or payment instrument can be placed on the **Safe list** or **Block list**.
 List assignment can be changed if a decision was determined to be incorrect, an account was rehabilitated, or new suspicious activity occurs.

-Assigning a customer to a list requires an expiry date and any comments that will be helpful to future reviewers of this case.
+Adding an entry to a list requires an expiry date and any comments that will be helpful to future reviewers of this case.
 View these at any time under **Activity log**.
-After a customer’s list assignment has expired, Dynamics 365 Fraud Protection will no longer whitelist or block them based on those lists.
+After an expiry date has passed, Dynamics 365 Fraud Protection will no longer whitelist or block them based on those lists.

-Use **Comment only** to add notes without changing a customer’s status, and Remove from lists to delete any previous list assignments.
+Use **Comment only** to add notes to an entry without changing its status, and Remove from lists to delete any previous list assignments.